giry-dev/mangrove-docs/docs/SDK/technical-references/code/classes/OfferLogic.md

 custom_edit_url: null
 ---

+**`Title`**

-The OfferLogic class connects to a Maker contract
+The OfferLogic class connects to a Maker contract implementing the IOfferLogic interface.

 ## Properties